davidpolaniaac/polallel/README.md

 ```
 USAGE

-import { retryPromise } from 'polallel/retry'
+import { retryPromise } from 'polallel'

 ```